markroepke/p4da/chapter_3/03_built_in_sff.md

 ### dict

 `dict` is the most important built-in data structure.
-Within programming, it's more commonly known as a *hash map* or *associative array*.
+Within programming, it is more commonly known as a *hash map* or *associative array*.
 A `dict` is flexible-in-size, meaning it can be mutated, collection of key-value pairs.
 A common way of creating a `dict` is the use of curly braces and colons.

 ```python
 In [1]: dict_1 = {'a' : 'apple', 'b' : 'banana', 'c' = 'clementine'}